 - Entrance Exam: GATE

-- Career Opportunities: There are mainly four career opportunity you can pick up after completing MTech.
+- Career Opportunities: There is mainly four career opportunity you can pick up after completing MTech.
 You can enter into the corporate industry, you can get into the R&D, you can enter into the teaching profession or you can go for Ph.D. further.

-- Expected Salary: The salary you will be getting depends highly on factors like your college, your specialization and the amount of hard work you put to get into your dream company.
+- Expected Salary: The salary you will be getting depends highly on factors like your college, your specialization, and the amount of hard work you put to get into your dream company.
 The range lies in between 3 Lakh to 20 Lakh/annum (or even more)

 - Advantages: If you like a subject, MTech gives you an opportunity of picking up that specialization and enhancing your technical knowledge further.
 Another advantage is you can get a stipend of 12K-13K per month while you are studying if you become teaching assistants or research assistants.
-Preparation for Gate is always helpful in getting into the product based companies.
+Preparation for Gate is always helpful in getting into the product-based companies.
 The Gate syllabus is always helpful in clearing the technical round of these companies.
 All these advantages you can get staying in your own country.

 MS (Masters of Science)

 MS is much more research-oriented than GATE.
-It includes fields like maths, engineering, computer science, finance, management, environmental science, social work and so on.
+It includes fields like maths, engineering, computer science, finance, management, environmental science, social work, and so on.
 Let’s see in detail about this course…

 - Duration: 2+ Years.

-- Entrance Exam: For English proficiency you need to give TOEFL/IELTS along with that GRE/GMAT
+- Entrance Exam: For English proficiency, you need to give TOEFL/IELTS along with that GRE/GMAT

 - Fees: Fees depends on the university you are applying for but it can range in between 25K-50K USD.

-- Expected Salary: Depending on your university and your experience it can range in between 50K – 100K USD considering that you will find a job in the US.
-In India, it can range in between 5 Lakh- 15 Lakh INR.
+- Expected Salary: Depending on your university and your experience it can range between 50K – 100K USD considering that you will find a job in the US.
+In India, it can range between 5 Lakh- 15 Lakh INR.

 - Advantages: Studying in a foreign country might make you homesick and it will be financially difficult but these aspects will shape you as a person.
 You will be exposed to a new environment, new culture and international exposure always count.
 It also makes you more independent because you will have to do everything on your own and even a part-time job to support your college fees.
 Preparation for GRE and TOEFL makes you more proficient in English that can be also helpful in Govt. job preparation.